-- 9. This Order constitutes a full, final and binding resolution between the Class Representatives' Releasing Parties, on behalf of themselves and the Settlement Class Members, and the Released Parties.
+- 9. This Order constitutes a full, final and binding resolution between the Class Representative's Releasing Parties, on behalf of themselves and the Settlement Class Members, and the Released Parties.
 This Release shall be applied to the maximum extent permitted by law. - 10.
-Upon the Effective Date and by operation of this Order, the Settlement Class Representatives' Releasing Parties will fully, finally, and forever release, relinquish, and discharge any and all Settlement Class Representatives' Released Claims, including claims for monetary relief and damages, known and unknown, as well as provide a waiver under California Civil Code Section 1542.
-Settlement Class Representatives' Releasing Parties are forever enjoined from taking any action seeking any relief against the Released Parties based on any Settlement Class Representatives' Released Claims. - 11.
-Upon the Effective Date and by operation of this Order, the Releasing Parties will fully, finally, and forever release, relinquish, and discharge the Settlement Class Members' Released Claims (as well as provide a waiver under California Civil Code Section 1542), including any and all claims for injunctive and/or declaratory relief of any kind or character, at law or equity, known or unknown, preliminary or final, under Federal Rule of Civil Procedure 23(b)(2) or any other federal or state law or rule of procedure, from the Releasing Parties' first interaction with Meta up until and including the Effective Date, that result from, arise out of, are based on, or relate in any way to the practices and claims that were alleged in the Action, except that, notwithstanding the foregoing, the Releasing Parties do not release claims for monetary relief or damages.
+Upon the Effective Date and by operation of this Order, the Settlement Class Representative's Releasing Parties will fully, finally, and forever release, relinquish, and discharge any and all Settlement Class Representative's Released Claims, including claims for monetary relief and damages, known and unknown, as well as provide a waiver under California Civil Code Section 1542.
+Settlement Class Representative's Releasing Parties are forever enjoined from taking any action seeking any relief against the Released Parties based on any Settlement Class Representative's Released Claims. - 11.
+Upon the Effective Date and by operation of this Order, the Releasing Parties will fully, finally, and forever release, relinquish, and discharge the Settlement Class Members' Released Claims, as well as provide a waiver under California Civil Code Section 1542) including any and all claims for injunctive and/or declaratory relief of any kind or character, at law or equity, known or unknown, preliminary or final, under any other federal or state law or rule of procedure, up until and including the Effective Date, that result from, arise out of, are based on, or relate in any way to the practices and claims that were alleged in the Action, except that, notwithstanding the foregoing, the Releasing Parties do not release claims for monetary relief or damages.
 The Releasing Parties are forever enjoined from taking any action seeking injunctive and/or declaratory relief against the Released Parties based on any Settlement Class Members' Released Claims. - 12.
-Upon the Effective Date and by operation of this Order, Meta will fully, finally, and forever release, relinquish, and discharge any and all Meta's Released Claims against the
+The Settlement Agreement and this Order shall be the exclusive remedy for any and all Released Claims of the Settlement Class Representatives, Settlement Class Members, and Niantic.